sidoody/gpt-5.2-reasoning-ablation-v1/README.md

 - **`none` vs `low`**: p = .15 (not significant after correction)
 - Adjacent steps (`low` vs `medium`, `medium` vs `high`): not significant after correction

-The step from `none` to `low` is the best deal in the curve.
-After that, you're paying more per accuracy point.
+The jump from `none` to `low` shows the best accuracy-per-token ratio of any step in the curve.
+It didn't reach statistical significance after correction for multiple comparisons (p = .15), which means this sample can't definitively distinguish it from noise on its own.
+But the overall trend across all four levels is consistent and monotonic, and the cumulative jump from `none` to `high` is highly significant (p < .001).
+The practical read: some reasoning is almost certainly better than none, and `low` gets you most of the way there at minimal cost.

 ## What this study does